emilieschario/jaffle_shop/export_logs/README.md

 ## What does this do?

-- exports logs related to bigquery dataset in scope for auditing
+- exports logs related to any bigquery operations in scope for auditing
-- streams filtered bigquery dataset logs into bigquery dataset and table of choice
+- streams filtered bigquery dataset logs into bigquery dataset of choice
-- assumes you're working within google cloud shell and have permissions to create service accounts and grant other service accounts permissions
+- assumes you're working within google cloud shell and have permissions to create service accounts and grant other service account's permissions
+- unit tests for basic functionality

 ## What does this NOT do?

 - any specific transformations
+- unit tests for flag arguments

 ## How to run this?